 Dame Darcey Bussell has stepped down from Strictly Come Dancing - but why did she leave?

-Ballet dancer Darcey made the surprise announcement this week that she is leaving Strictly Come Dancing after seven years.
+Ballet dancer Darcey made the surprise announcement last month that she is leaving Strictly Come Dancing after seven years.

-In a statement, Darcey said there was no "upset or disagreement" behind the decision, saying she planned to focus on "my many other commitments in dance".
+In a statement released previously, Darcey said there was no "upset or disagreement" behind the decision, saying she planned to focus on "my many other commitments in dance".

 Darcey explained: "It has been a complete privilege for me to be part of Strictly, working with such a talented team.

 "I have enjoyed every minute of my time and will miss everyone from my fellow judges, the presenters, the dancers, the musicians, the entire back stage team, and especially the viewers of the show, who have been so supportive.

 "I am not leaving because of any upset or disagreement at all, I am just stepping away to give more focus to my many other commitments in dance, after seven truly wonderful years that I can’t imagine having gone any better."

 She added: "I know I will miss being part of this unique show and the fact that it celebrates dance is something I am so passionate about.
 I hope that I may be very lucky to be asked back again one day”.